kathrine0/angular-interview/src/app/exercise1/README.md

   - Keep Subjects private
   - Expose only Observable interface using `.asObservable()`
   - Prevent external code from calling `.next()` on Subjects

-## Bonus Improvements

-Consider these additional improvements:

-- Use `OnPush` change detection strategy
-- Implement proper error handling
-- Use `computed()` or pipes for derived values instead of methods in templates
-- Implement proper TypeScript types and access modifiers
-- Consider using Angular Signals for reactive state management
-- Create a proper Material theme with custom colors

-## Success Criteria

-Your refactored code should:

-1. Maintain all existing functionality
-2. Fix all 7 issues listed above
-3. Follow Angular best practices and style guide
-4. Be clean, readable, and maintainable
-5. Have no memory leaks
-6. Use proper TypeScript typing

-Good luck!